Bayesian Model Averaging with Exponentiated Least Square Loss: Experiments

 Since the target is $\bfeta=\bff_1 + 0.5 \Delta $, and $\bff_1$ and $\Delta$ are random Gaussian vectors, the oracle model is likely $\bff_1$ (but it may not be $\bff_1$ due to the misspecification vector $\Delta$).
 The noise $\sigma=2$ is relatively large, which implies a situation where the best convex aggregation does not outperform the oracle model.
 This is the scenario we considered here.
 For simplicity, all algorithms use a flat prior $\pi_j=1/M$ for all $j$.
 The experiment is performed with 100 replications.

-One method we compare to is the STAR algorithm of \citet{Aud08} which is optimal both in expectation and in deviation under the uniform prior.
+One method compared is the STAR algorithm of \cite{Aud08}, which is optimal both in expectation and in deviation under the uniform prior.
 Mathematically, suppose $f_{k_1}$ is the empirical risk minimizer among functions in $\cH$, where

 the STAR estimator $f^*$ is defined as

 where

 Another natural solution to solve the model averaging problem is to take the vector of weights $\bflambda^{\textsc{proj}}$ defined by